biosimulators/Biosimulators_simulator_template/README.md

    docker push <owner>/<my_simulator>
    ```

 8. Enter metadata about your simulator into [`biosimulators.json`](biosimulators.json).
-This should include the attributes listed below.
+This should include attributes such as those listed below.
 Attributes marked with `*` are optional.
 The schema is available in the `Schemas` >> `Simulator` section at https://api.biosimulators.org.
   - `id`: A unique id for the simulator (e.g., `tellurium`).
 The id must begin with a letter or underscore and include only letters, numbers, and underscores.
+  - `image`: Docker image for the simulator
-  - `image`: URL for the Docker image for the simulator (e.g., `ghcr.io/biosimulators/biosimulators_tellurium/tellurium:2.1.6`).
+    - `url`: URL for the image (e.g., `ghcr.io/biosimulators/biosimulators_tellurium/tellurium:2.1.6`).
 This should include the organization which owns the image, the id of the image, and the version tag of the image.
+    - `format`
   - `name`\*: Short name of the simulator.
   - `description`\*: Extended description of the simulator.
-  - `url`\*: URL for a webpage that describes the simulator.
+  - `url`\*: list of URLs relevant to the simulator.
+     - `type`: type (e.g., `Home page`, `Documentation`)
+     - `title`: description of the URL
+     - `url`: URL
   - `version`\*: Version of the simulator (e.g., `1.0.0`).
   - `algorithms`: List of simulation algorithms supported by the simulator.
 Each algorithm should include the following information.
     - `id`: Internal id for the algorithm within the simulator (e.g., `nleq2`).